WiIIson/EMGFlow-Python-Package/docs/06 ExtractFeatures API.md

 # Extracts all features from the files in bandpass_path and
 # smooth_path.
 Assumes the same files are in both paths.
 features = EMGFlow.ExtractFeatures(bandpass_path, smooth_path, feature_path, sampling_rate, cols)

-# Alternatively the same path can be provided twice to extract
-# the different feature types from the same files, but spectral
-# features may not be as accurate.
-features = EMGFlow.ExtractFeatures(smooth_path, smooth_path, feature_path, sampling_rate, cols)
 ```

 ---